-If you struggle with sleep, you've probably heard about the benefits of weighted blankets.
-These heavy blankets have become increasingly popular for their ability to improve sleep quality and reduce anxiety.
+If you struggle with sleep, you’ve probably heard about the benefits of weighted blankets.
+These heavy blankets have become increasingly popular for their ability to improve sleep quality and reduce anxiety by mimicking the sensation of a cozy hug—a comforting, calming embrace.
 However, one of the biggest concerns people have when it comes to using a weighted blanket is whether or not they sleep hot.
 After all, no one wants to wake up sweating in the middle of the night.
 So, do weighted blankets sleep hot or not?
-Let's dive into the pros and cons of using a weighted blanket and find out the answer to this burning question.
+Let’s dive into the pros and cons of using a weighted blanket and find out the answer to this burning question.

 Understanding the Science Behind Weighted Blankets